 Detoxification.
-This treatment involves supervised care by medical personnel that is designed to reduce or eliminate the symptoms of chemical dependency.
-Treatment can occur on an inpatient or an outpatient basis.
+Involves supervised care by medical personnel that is designed to reduce or eliminate the symptoms of chemical dependency.
+Treatment must occur on an inpatient basis.

 Rehabilitation.
-These services are intended to alter the behavior of substance abusers and usually are provided after detoxification is complete.
+Intended to alter the behavior of substance abusers and usually are provided after detoxification is complete.
 Services can be provided on an inpatient or outpatient basis.